prasadsatamharness/aepsdk-places-ios/README.md

 make archive
 ```

-This will generate an XCFramework under the `build` folder.
+This will do a `pod install` then generate an XCFramework under the `build` folder.
 Drag and drop `AEPPlaces.xcframework` to your app target.

 ### [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html)